-Serious hypersensitivity reactions, including anaphylaxis, have been reported in association with RoActemra.
-Such reactions may be more severe, and potentially fatal in patients who have experienced hypersensitivity reactions during previous treatment with RoActemra, even if they have received premedication with steroids and antihistamines.
-If an anaphylactic reaction or other serious hypersensitivity reaction occurs, administration of RoActemra should be stopped immediately, appropriate therapy initiated and RoActemra should be permanently discontinued.
-Fatal anaphylaxis has been reported after marketing authorisation during treatment with intravenous RoActemra IV.
+Serious hypersensitivity reactions have been reported in association with infusion of RoActemra.
+Such reactions may be more severe, and potentially fatal, in patients who have experienced hypersensitivity reactions during previous infusions even if they have received premedication with steroids and antihistamines.
+Appropriate treatment should be available for immediate use in the event of an anaphylactic reaction during treatment with RoActemra.
+If an anaphylactic reaction or other serious hypersensitivity/serious infusion-related reaction occurs, administration of RoActemra should be stopped immediately and RoActemra should be permanently discontinued.
+Fatal anaphylaxis has been reported during treatment with RoActemra.